-What Should I Do If I Think My Dog Has Had Contact with A Rabid Animal?
+What Should I Do If I Think My Cat Has Had Contact with a Rabid Animal?

-Call your veterinarian for an immediate appointment!
-Report the incident to your local health department and follow their recommendations.
+Put on some gloves to protect yourself from infection, and call your veterinarian for an immediate appointment!
 You’ll also need to contact local animal control officers if the animal who bit your pet is still at large; they will be best able to safely apprehend and remove the animal from the environment.
-After having contact with a rabid animal, the rabies virus may remain alive on your pet’s skin for up to two hours.
-It is best not to touch your dog during this time.
-If you must handle your dog, wear gloves and protective clothing.

-A dog who is up to date with his vaccinations and who has been bitten by a possibly rabid animal should also be given a rabies booster immediately and kept under observation for 45 days.
+A cat who is up to date with his vaccinations and who has been bitten by a possibly rabid animal should also be given a rabies booster vaccine immediately and kept under observation for 45 days.

 What Should I Do If I Think I’ve Been Bitten by a Rabid Animal?

-Note: Do not attempt to handle or capture a wild animal, especially if he is acting strangely (i.e., a nocturnal animal who is out during the day, an animal who acts unusually tame).
+Note: Do not attempt to handle or capture a wild animal who is acting strangely (i.e., a nocturnal animal who is out during the day, an animal who acts unusually tame).
 Report the animal to local animal control officers as soon as possible.